How to Use the ISBLANK Function for Multiple Cells in Excel – 4 Methods

 Merging of ISBLANK, MATCH, and INDEX Functions to Find First Value in an Array

-• Then, we hit ENTER and get the result.
+• Press ENTER to see the result.

 Result of Merging ISBLANK, MATCH, and INDEX Functions